World Athletics: Certified athletic facilities

 World Athletics provides approval certificates to venues of athletic facilities: Class 1, Class 2 and Indoor.
 To receive certification, venues are required to submit measurement reports of their track and field facilities.

 Class 1 venues are fully certified along with in-situ tests of the actual synthetic track surface, whilst Class 2 venues only ensures that the synthetic surface has a valid Product Certificate (from an accredited synthetic track surface manufacturer) and the facility conforms to the stringent requirements for accurate measurement contained in World Athletics Rules and Regulations.

 Competitions

-World Athletics organizes many major athletics competitions worldwide.
+World Athletics organizes major athletics competitions worldwide.

 World Athletics Series

 The World Athletics Championships is the foremost athletics competition held by the governing body.